For Immediate Release

 Airglades Airport, a general aviation airport in Clewiston, Florida, is located 80 miles from Miami International Airport.
 Hendry County owns and operates the airport and it has a 5,603-foot runway, a general aviation terminal, and hangars.
 The FAA approved Hendry County’s preliminary application on October 18, 2010.

 Status: Hendry County and Airglades Airport, LLC submitted a a final application on August 8, 2019.
-The final application will be available for a public review and comment
+The FAA issued the Record of Decision on September 30, 2019.

 Luís Muñoz Marín International Airport (SJU)

 Luís Muñoz Marín International Airport, a medium-hub airport, is owned and operated by the Puerto Rico Ports Authority.
 The FAA approved the Authority’s final application for the Luís Muñoz Marín International Airport on February 25, 2013.

 Status: Aerostar Airport Holdings is operating the airport under a 40-year agreement with the Puerto Rico Ports Authority.